Edamame Salad

 Properly cooked edamame should be firm yet tender.
 It should not be overly crunchy or hard, which can indicate it is undercooked.
 If it's too soft or mushy, it's likely overcooked.

-The recipe can be made gluten-free if you use gluten-free soy sauce, or if you substitute it with tamari or coconut aminos.
+The recipe can be made gluten-free if you use gluten-free soy sauce or substitute it with tamari or coconut aminos.

 If you're not a fan of peanut butter, you can use almond butter, cashew butter, tahini, pumpkin seed butter, or sunflower seed butter as a substitute.